snarfed/portablecontacts-unofficial/README.md

 Most dependencies are included as git submodules.
 Be sure to run `git submodule init` after cloning this repo.

-[This PortableContacts test client and validator](http://www.plaxo.com/pdata/testClient) is useful for manual testing.
+[This Portable Contacts test client and validator](http://www.plaxo.com/pdata/testClient) is useful for manual testing.

 You can run the unit tests with `./alltests.py`.
 They depend on the [App Engine SDK](https://developers.google.com/appengine/downloads) and [mox](http://code.google.com/p/pymox/), both of which you'll need to install yourself.